File: PVE-4293, Last Updated: Sept. 20/2012, By:JLL/TSB

 ASME UHX design is mandatory and replaces the previously used TEMA rules.
 As can be seen from the calculation set linked below, the UHX calculations are much more complicated and require more information from the designer.
 Changes in required tubesheet thickness (often thicker vs TEMA) have been noted by designers.

-The ASME code calculations with the UHX tubesheet calculations were run in Intergraph PV Elite software PV Elite.
-We prefer to use PV Elite to design heat exchangers.
+These ASME code calculations with the UHX tubesheet calculations were run in Intergraph PV Elite software.
+We use PV Elite or Compress to design heat exchangers.
 The PV Elite Report is attached below.

 The drawing is created in SolidWorks.
-By preference, we use SolidWorks to create heat exchanger drawings unless a very good reason for using AutoCAD is provided.
+We use SolidWorks to create heat exchanger drawings unless a 2D drawing in AutoCAD is required.
 The drawing provides all required information to order material and fabricate without referring to the calculation set – a standard in pressure vessel drawings.
 Solid modelling is a very useful tool in the design of heat exchangers where many components must fit accurately.

 Downloads (pdf format):